NVIDIA/spark-rapids/docs/compatibility.md

 ### JSON supporting types

-The nested types(array, map and struct) and timestamp are not supported yet in current version.
+The nested types(array, map and struct) are not supported yet in current version.

 ### JSON Floating Point